keruzu/runbook/README.md

 (and later answers!) that I have from the various stakeholders.
 Once I have enough information to roughly understand how people and other systems will use the system, then the completed runbook becomes my final project artifact.

+## About this Repository
+The format of my runbooks has changed over time, as I find myself re-inventing it wherever I go.

+I believe in toolboxes, not straitjackets.
+Things are deliberately a little messy to encourage to delete things or move them around as required.

+I've recorded this here so that I can use it -- and now so can you!

+Enjoy!

 ## About the Document Format
 The [Markdown format](https://www.markdownguide.org/basic-syntax/) is a low-effort way to write documentation.
 Markdown lends itself well to being stored in source code systems like `git` and `github` automatically renders